Piotrek2995/Hackathon/datasets/siema_yolo/README.roboflow.txt

 To find over 100k other datasets and pre-trained models, visit https://universe.roboflow.com

-The dataset includes 68 images.
+The dataset includes 337 images.
 Objects are annotated in YOLOv12 format.

 The following pre-processing was applied to each image:
 * Auto-orientation of pixel data (with EXIF-orientation stripping)

-No image augmentation techniques were applied.
+* Resize to 1024x1024 (Stretch)

+The following augmentation was applied to create 3 versions of each source image:
+* Random rotation of between -8 and +8 degrees
+* Random brigthness adjustment of between -10 and +10 percent
+* Random Gaussian blur of between 0 and 0.2 pixels